ying-tang/help-documentation/_drafts/alternative_method_for_volume_encryption.md

 title: "Alternative Method For Block Storage Volume Encryption (using an Ubuntu Guest VM)"
 featured: false
 weight: 2
-tags: [Block Storage, Encryption]
+tags: [cinder, block Storage, encryption]
 author: Ruben Orduz
 editor: Leslie Lundquist
 dateAdded: October 17, 2016
 ---
-## Alternative Block Storage Volume Encryption (for Ubuntu guest OS)

 Certain situations and workloads require a higher level of data privacy and security, whether on the cloud or on premises.
 As of this writing, OpenStack compute (Nova) [does not](http://ibm-blue-box-help.github.io/help-documentation/cinder/Bug_Creating_Encrypted_Volumes/) support attachment of LUKS volumes--which is required for OpenStack-managed volume-level encryption.
-This article will focus on the use case of data encryption in the cloud, and more specifically on self-service volume encryption in Linux.
+This article is focused on the use case of data encryption in the cloud, and more specifically, it provides a procedure for self-service volume encryption in Linux.

 Before we begin, there are some _very important_ caveats the reader should be aware of:
 *	If an encrypted volume becomes corrupted or otherwise unstable, there's a high risk of data loss.